paperless-ngx/paperless-ngx/docs/setup.rst

 run the above mentioned components yourself.

-The ansible route combines benefits of both options: the setup process is fully automated, reproducible and independent, it includes the same sensible defaults, and it simultaneously provides the flexibility of a bare metal installation.
+The ansible route combines benefits of both options: the setup process is fully automated, reproducible and `idempotent <https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#Idempotency>`, it includes the same sensible defaults, and it simultaneously provides the flexibility of a bare metal installation.

 .. _setup-docker_hub: